YoavShkedy/Algorithms-For-DNA-Sequencing/README.md

-# Algorithms-For-DNA-Sequencing
-All the code included in the course Algorithms For DNA Sequencing.
+# Algorithms for DNA Sequencing

+Welcome to the repository dedicated to the Algorithms for DNA Sequencing course offered on Coursera.
+This repository contains all the code and resources developed and utilized throughout the course, providing a comprehensive look into the world of DNA sequencing algorithms.

+## About the Course
+"Algorithms for DNA Sequencing" is an in-depth course that delves into the computational techniques and algorithms used in modern DNA sequencing.
+The course covers both the theoretical foundations and practical applications, offering a holistic understanding of the subject.

+## Homework Assignments
-You can find code for the homework assignments in the hw directories (e.g., code for assignment 1 can be found in hw1 directory).
+Detailed code and solutions for each homework assignment can be found in their respective directories.